g-abriel4/g-abriel4/README.md

 ⤷ Shey/they pronouns, mostly prefer she/her.

-⤷ Grey-aroace and orchidsexual, angelkin!
+⤷ Grey-aroace orchidsexual and uranic, angelkin + robotkin!

 ⤷ Fluent in both English and Romanian.